 Treatments for Hair Loss

 Thankfully, there are excellent options available for treating hair loss.
 Topical creams, as well as oral medications and nutritional supplements can stop hair loss or even help new hair to grow.
-Northwest Hair Restoration offers surgical and non-surgical treatments such as hair transplants, and hair grafting, as well as exciting and proven treatments in the form of platelet-rich plasma (PRP) and stem cell therapies that use your body’s own natural healing processes to rejuvenate hair growth.
+Northwest Hair Restoration offers surgical and non-surgical treatments such as hair transplants, and hair grafting, as well as exciting and proven treatments in the form of platelet-rich plasma (PRP) and other nonsurgical therapies that use your body’s own natural healing processes to rejuvenate hair growth.

 If you experience thinning hair or hair loss, the friendly staff at Northwest Hair Restoration welcomes your call and looks forward to serving you.
 If you have any questions about our surgical and non-surgical hair restoration services, please call our office at (253) 572-2949.
 To schedule an appointment, you can call us or use our secure online appointment request form.